carillem-zz/obp-flutter-example/README.md

-## Open Bank API client implemented with Flatter
+## Open Bank API client implemented with Flutter

 This is a technology demonstration of the OBP API usign Flatter.JS